Predator (film): Legacy

+Other media

 Video games

+In 1987, Activision released a side-scrolling video game based on the movie and also entitled Predator.

-Dutch Schaefer returned as a playable character in the 1994 beat 'em up video game Alien vs. Predator and the 2020 multiplayer video game Predator: Hunting Grounds, Arnold Schwarzenegger reprising his role in the latter game in paid downloadable content (DLC).
+Dutch Schaefer returned as a playable character in the 1994 beat 'em up video game Alien vs. Predator and the 2020 multiplayer video game Predator: Hunting Grounds.
+Arnold Schwarzenegger reprised his role in the latter game in paid downloadable content (DLC).

 Dutch-Dillon handshake

-The film includes a handshake between Dutch (Schwarzenegger) and Dillon (Weathers), that became a viral meme.
+The film includes a handshake between Dutch (Schwarzenegger) and Dillon (Weathers) that became a viral meme.
 The handshake, known as the "Epic Handshake", also called "Predator Handshake" or "arm-wrestle handshake", is performed by two individuals slapping opposite hands palm-to-palm, similar to arm wrestling positioning.
 Described as manly and "testosterone-filled", it can be a display of physical dominance, and a way to boast toughness.
-Sometimes it is performed after competitions, for instance during professional wrestling or tennis.
+It is sometimes performed after competitions, for instance during professional wrestling or tennis.
 First becoming a meme when people began creating their own versions, it later returned as an object-labeling meme with a painting of the scene showing the two arms either agreeing or fighting over something.

+Franchise

 Sequels

-The success of Predator led 20th Century Fox to finance three direct sequels over the next 31 years, each by different directors.
-This started with Predator 2, which was released in 1990.
-The second sequel, Predators, was released in 2010.
-A fourth film, The Predator, was released in 2018.
-A prequel, Prey, was released in 2022 and an animated anthology, Predator: Killer of Killers was released in 2025, both as Hulu original films.
+The success of Predator resulted in a sequel, Predator 2, that was released in 1990.
+This was followed by further entries Predators and The Predator.
+The latest entry, Predator: Badlands, was released in 2025.

+Prequel

+A prequel film set in 1719 titled Prey was released in 2022.

+Animated film

+A further film, Predator: Killer of Killers, was released in 2025, which marks the return of Dutch and Mike Harrigan (Danny Glover) from Predator 2.

+Crossover series

-The Predator creatures were brought together with the Xenomorph creatures of the Alien films in two crossover films, Alien vs. Predator in 2004 and Aliens vs. Predator: Requiem in 2007.
+The Predator creatures crossed over with the Xenomorphs of the Alien franchise in the films Alien vs. Predator and Aliens vs. Predator: Requiem.